ministryofjustice/manage-recalls-e2e-tests/README.md

 It is also necessary for any data requirements implicit in the tests to be satisfied by our dependencies as deployed, e.g. the `prisoner-offender-search-api`.
-How that will work across environments is TBD but `dev` and `pre-prod` are *not* maintained by similar processes so we must expect data differences and data change over time between them.
+How that will work across environments is TBD but `dev` and `pre-prod` are *not* maintained by similar processes, so we must expect data differences and data change over time between them.

 If you are updating tests versus `dev` then the above is sufficient as a basis for valid testing.
 To work versus changes _not_ yet on `dev` then service instances need to be run locally - as below.